OpenTransports/Paris/CONTRIBUTING.md

 Checkout the [TODO list](https://github.com/OpenTransports/Paris/projects/1) to see the roadmap.

-- Pick one a task
+- Pick a task
-- Open a issue so I now you're working on it
+- Open an issue so I now you're working on it
 - Make a pull request on the develop branch